top of page

 Key Takeaways

 POSE provides a framework that places Product Management and Design at the center of the software delivery process, greatly reducing the workload for product managers—a field where burnout is common.
-It achieves this by promoting craftsmanship over process-oriented methods, moving beyond frameworks like Agile, Scrum, or SAFe to deliver superior quality and UX.
 While both Perplexity and POSE emphasize rapid iteration, minimal bureaucracy, and strong individual contributors, POSE offers a more structured approach to maintain alignment, strategic depth, and scalability.
 Perplexity’s decentralized model suits early-stage startups, while POSE presents a pathway for scaling complex, high-consequence software products sustainably.
 Ultimately, POSE offers a comprehensive framework for long-term growth and strategic product alignment.

 If you’re a product manager or engineering leader looking to adapt development practices for better product outcomes, check out my book, Product Oriented Software Engineering (POSE).
 It offers actionable strategies to align product management with engineering efforts. 📘 Learn more here.